meeraramesh-sjsu/netgpu-master/README.md

 The openMp branch contains the above pattern matching algorithms writtern in OpenMP

-The CUDA branch contains the above pattern matching algorithms writtern in CUDA
+The Meera branch contains the above pattern matching algorithms writtern in CUDA